dlion/picchio/README.md

 Delete Files
 ------------
-You can pass you file's link and delete it
+You can pass you file's link and delete it using `-d` parameter *APIKEY is required*

 Example3
 --------